The Luis J. Rodriguez Story--the Poet Laureate of Los Angeles

 Luis married Trini in 1988 and a year later self-published his first book, a poetry collection called “Poems Across the Pavement,” founding Tia Chucha Press in the process.
 He had two more children in Chicago—Ruben and Luis—and a total of four grandchildren during the late 1980s and 1990s.
 He worked as a typesetter in various publishing outfits, including for Liturgy Training Publications, which at the time was part of the Archdiocese of Chicago.
 There he met book designer Jane Brunette, of Menominee/German/French descent who has designed Tia Chucha Press books since then.

 He also worked as a writer/reporter for WMAQ-AM, All-News Radio.
+The station, during his time there, was owned at various times by CNN, Westinghouse, and NBC.
 He quit working for others after publication of “Always Running” by Curbstone Press in early 1993, embarking on a three-month, 30-city book tour.
 The book was written after his son Ramiro joined a Humboldt Park street gang.
-The book became well known due to the 1992 Los Angeles Rebellion sparked by the acquittal of police officers in the beating of Rodney King.
+The book became well known due to the 1992 Los Angeles Uprising sparked by the acquittal of police officers in the beating of Rodney King.
 A year later, Touchstone Books/Simon & Schuster published the paperback.
 From then on, Luis made a living by speaking, doing readings, conducting workshops, writing and editing.

 In 1993 Luis also began sobering up through a Chicago-based recovery program and later Native American/Native Mexican healing practices.
 He had a major relapse on a trip to Europe, but by June 30, 1993 he’s remained completely sober.
 Those involved in opening doors to his native spiritual practices include Nane Alejandrez and Barrio Unidos, Frank Blazquez, Louie Ruan, and Francisco Chavez.
 He also helped create the Pacoima and San Fernando sweat lodges.
 In 1994, he took part in the Mosaic Foundation’s Multicultural Men’s Conferences, founded by storyteller and mythologist Michael Meade, and working with such teachers as American Buddhist Jack Kornfield, African tribal leader Malidoma Some, and Guyana-born healer Orland Bishop.
 Here story, poetry, song, dance, intense dialogues, and emerging rituals are used to help heal and address issues of personal rage, racial discord, and more.